Best time for tree

 Prepare the planting site

 Dig a hole that is 2-3 times the width of the root ball and only as deep as the root ball.
-Loosen the soil around the edges of the hole to make it easier for the roots to grow outward.
+Loosen the surrounding soil to encourage root growth.

 Plant the tree